cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/photosynthesis.md

 - Explain the role of ATP
 - Explain the production if ATP from ADP
 - Explain the role of NADP+ in trapping & transferring electrons & H ions
-- Explain the Light Stage/Dark Stage
+- Explain the Light Stage (Light Dependent)/Dark Stage (Light Independent)
 - State the two-pathway system of electron carriage
 1. Direct to chlorophyll
 2. Trapped by NADP+